matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 If a user subsequently `/join`s the room they're peeking, we atomically move the room to the `join` block of the `/sync` response, allowing the client to build on the state and history it has already received without re-sending it down /sync.

 To stop peeking, the user calls `/unpeek` on the room, similar to `/leave` or `/forget`.
 This returns 200 on success, 404 on unrecognised ID, or 400 if the room was not being peeked in the first place.
+Having stopped peeking, the empty room block appears in the `leave` block of the next sync response to tell the client that the user is no longer peeking.

 The act of joining a peeked room automatically cancels any ongoing /peeks by that user.